kevinlu1211/Kaggle-Iceberg-Classifier/README.md

 After three runs at a learning rate, it seems like there isn't much of a difference, though it does seem like with 2 channels, the model is able to fit the training data better.
 Nevertheless, the main thing to do now is to see if overfitting can be prevented.
+Though I did do a submission using the `Ensembler.ipynb` notebook, and using an ensemble of my top 20 models I was able to achieve `~0.14` loss on the leaderboard.

 Next experiment:
 * Use a variety of weight decays